biodiversitycellatlas/bca_preprocessing/README.md

 ```

 #### Parse Biosciences
-In order to incorporate the commercial Parse Biosciences pipeline (also called split-pipe), we first have to install the code from the personal account page on the Parse Biosciences website, and then create a new conda environment.
+In order to incorporate the commercial Parse Biosciences pipeline (also called split-pipe), first install the code from the personal account page on the Parse Biosciences website.
+For this project, we tested version 1.3.1,

+Instructions on creating the split-pipe conda environment:

 ```
 # Move to new split-pipe installation